Appboy/appboy-ios-sdk/.github/ISSUE_TEMPLATE.md

 <!--
 ℹ Please replace this with what you did.
-Example: Integrate Appboy through Cocoapods.
+Example: Integrate Braze through Cocoapods.
 -->

 ## What did you expect to happen?

 <!--
 ℹ Please replace this with what you expected to happen.
-Example: Appboy SDK is integrated properly and creating sessions.
+Example: Braze SDK is integrated properly and creating sessions.
 -->

 ## What happened instead?

 <!--
 ℹ Please replace this with what happened instead.
-Example: Appboy SDK doesn't create any sessions for the test user.
+Example: Braze SDK doesn't create any sessions for the test user.
 -->

 ## Steps to reproduce